Gone With The....

 ★★★★★

 Great book about webgpu!
-Highly recommend.Essential reading for anyone into Books.Couldn't put it down - finished in one sitting!The best Books book I've read this year.Worth every penny - packed with useful insights about Books.A must-read for Computers & Technology enthusiasts.
+Highly recommend.Essential reading for anyone into Books.Couldn't put it down - finished in one sitting!The best Books book I've read this year.Worth every penny - packed with useful insights about JavaScript.A must-read for programming enthusiasts.

 ★★★★☆